 I stopped straightening my hair with harsh chemicals, and began my journey from bone-straight relaxed to natural fluffy Afro.
 I read everything I could about cosmetic manufacturing, and began deciphering ingredient labels of various off the shelf commercial hair and skin care products.
 This gave me a better understanding of cosmetic ingredients, what they were and were not doing for me.
 It was quite a challenge translating all the Latin (INCI) nomenclature of the ingredients and separating the boswellox from the natural benefits but I got there in the end - thanks to my trusty books "Milady’s Cosmetic Dictionary" and “Perfume and Flavor Materials of Natural Origin ”.

 Soon I became passionately obsessed with mixing my own beauty products.

-During my lunch hour I would loiter the oils sections at Waitress, Asda, Tesco and Sainsbury purchasing only the best quality vegetable, fruit and nut oils I could afford.
-Then it was on to the other sections in search of humectants like agave, coconut syrup and exfoliants such as demarara sugar, desiccated coconut, sea salts, ground coffee, loose leaf tea and softeners, organic cocoa powder, corn starch, and arrowroot powder.
+During my lunch hour I would loiter the oils sections at Waitress, Asda, Tesco, and Sainsbury purchasing only the best quality vegetable, fruit and nut oils I could afford.
+Then it was on to the other sections in search of humectants like agave, coconut syrup and exfoliants such as demerara sugar, desiccated coconut, sea salts, ground coffee, loose leaf tea and softeners, organic cocoa powder, corn starch, and arrowroot powder.

 One day, I bought some unrefined shea butter from a Ghanaian lady at a local market but I didn't know what to do with it.
 I asked her for a simple hair butter recipe and she told me to "melt the shea, add a little olive oil to it, and let it cool ".
 It worked wonders but it wasn't enough.